 Since a bout with neuropathy in my left foot eighteen months ago, I seldom indulge in caffeine.
+Oh, how I miss morning coffee!
+I still drink coffee, but it has no power, no pizzazz, no punch.
 Severe pain gets my attention!
 I love coffee and Coke Zero, but zealously avoid caffeinated varieties.

 Building New Habits

-The horses are getting more fit and able to keep up with the pace.
-So am I. Every day I expect to suck down something with caffeine before riding because I need to be on my game.
+The horses are more fit and able to keep up with the pace.
+So am I. Every day I expected to suck down something with caffeine before riding because I had to be on my game.
 The horses in our family can be challenging, which is why God gave them to me.

 However, I no longer need the caffeine crutch every day.
 I’m establishing new habits and abilities.
 It’s getting easier, but still consumes a lot of my time.

 I can’t ride and write at the same time.

 Which is most important?
 Answering that question is a God thing.
 What does He think?
 His opinion trumps mine.
 Writing was His idea.
 The horses a gift with purpose.

 To be honest, in my season of life it’s easier to write than train horses.
 The more horses I ride the stiffer I am when I get up from my comfy chair after dinner.
 But today, the fruit is sweetest in the barn.
 That’s my answer.
 Go where the fruit is best.

 None of the horses are finished.
 Yet, for the first time in years, I don’t feel like I’m working with special-needs horses.
 Foundations are finally in place.
 The horses all ride the same way.
 I’m actually training again, not remodeling, rehabbing, or dealing with explosive emotions.